yao-qu/python-automation/README.md

 `--o` output CSV filename

 `--e` 0 if file already exists, add new highlights to the existing file, 1 to create a new CSV file

+Tested on `My Clipping.txt` generated on PaperWhite 3 English version